List of freeways in Victoria: North East Link

-M780
+M420

 South Gippsland Freeway

-The South Gippsland Freeway is a six kilometre freeway which starts at the Monash Freeway at Dandenong and ends turns into the Western Port Highway at Lynbrook.
+The South Gippsland Freeway is a six kilometre freeway which starts at the Monash Freeway at Dandenong and ends at the South Gippsland Highway, turning into the Western Port Highway at Lynbrook.
 It has four lanes for all its length.
 It is the shortest freeway in all of Victoria.
 It links Cranbourne to Dandenong.
 Its major junctions are Monash Freeway, Princes Highway, South Gippsland Highway and Pound Road.
-The major suburbs it goes through are Lynbrook, Doveton and Dandenong.
+The suburbs it goes through are Lynbrook, Doveton and Dandenong.